Domitian's Dacian War: Background

-Following this attack, Domitian, accompanied by Cornelius Fuscus, Prefect of the Praetorian Guard, personally arrived in Moesia, reorganized the province into Moesia Inferior and Moesia Superior, and planned a future attack into Dacia.
+Following this attack, Domitian led legions into the ravaged province accompanied by Cornelius Fuscus, Prefect of the Praetorian Guard, personally arrived in Moesia, reorganised the province into Moesia Inferior and Moesia Superior and planned a future attack into Dacia.
 To replenish their forces and greatly strengthen the Roman army in this territory, the Legio IV Flavia Felix from Dalmatia and two more legions, the I and II Adiutrix, were moved to Moesia from the western provinces.
 The region of Sirmium was attached to Moesia Superior, in order to have a single command over the endangered Dacian frontier.

 Historians are divided as to what happened next.
 A. Mócsy suggests that after handing over the command to Fuscus, Domitian returned to Rome in the same year, while Fuscus cleared the Dacian invaders from the province.
 According to E. T. Salmon and M. Bunson, however, Domitian personally led the successful operations, then returned to Rome to celebrate a double triumph.

-Defeat of Cornelius Fuscus
+The War

+First Battle of Tapae

+With the arrival of fresh legions in 87 AD, Domitian began what became the First Dacian War.
+General Diurpaneus sent an envoy to Domitian offering peace but it was rejected.

-In the same year (86), after the initial success against the Dacians, Cornelius Fuscus crossed the Danube.
-However, his army was ambushed by Decebalus and attacked on all sides.
+Cornelius Fuscus crossed the Danube into Dacia with 5 or 6 legions on a pontoon bridge.
+However, at the First Battle of Tapae his army was ambushed by Decebalus and attacked on all sides.
 Although Fuscus attempted to rally his men, the attempts proved unsuccessful and Fuscus himself died in the battle.
-The battle standard of the Praetorian Guard was also lost, and although the Praetorian cohorts would be restored, the Legio V Alaude were permanently destroyed.
+The battle standard of the Praetorian Guard was also lost, and although the Praetorian cohorts would be restored, the Legio V Alaudae was permanently destroyed.
+It was one of the most humiliating defeats of the period and Rome lost two entire legions, a defeat on par with the massacre of the Battle of Teutoburg Forest in 9 AD.

-Grumeaza has speculated that, after this victory, Diurpaneus received the name of Decebalus, a term he translated as meaning "as strong as ten wild men".
+88 AD

+The war was resumed after a year of preparations.
+Domitian promoted as new commander in chief, Tettius Julianus, who, having crossed the Danube, probably at the legionary fortress of Viminacium, managed in the following autumn to reach the plain of Caransebeș, in front of the Iron Gates, perhaps after an enveloping approach conducted in several columns, and not without great difficulties due to the continuous attacks of the Dacians.

+At Tapae Roman victory at the major Second Battle of Tapae was followed by a massacre of Dacians.
+Tettius, however, did not march on the enemy capital of Sarmizegetusa Regia as Decebalus managed to halt their advance into enemy territory due perhaps to the difficulty of crossing the Iron Gates in a season close to winter.

+89 AD

+After the battle, the course of events is unclear.
+Suetonius mentions that there were "several battles of varying success" (against the Dacians).

+The Roman victory had reduced Decebalus to the defensive, but he was saved by a series of events: